 These two-year undergraduate degree programs, sometimes referred to as substance abuse or addiction counseling programs, are often offered through a school's human services department.
 Students are required to complete 60-65 credit-hours of coursework between general education requirements as well as courses in alcohol and drug counseling.
 Most programs include an internship or fieldwork.
 Course topics might include:

 - Theories of addiction

 These four-year programs provide a solid educational foundation for those interested in a career treating and preventing alcoholism and substance abuse.
 In most states, those who earn a bachelor's degree in this field meet state licensing requirements.
 Students complete approximately 122 credit hours of coursework in addiction studies and general education.
 Topics of study include:

 - Ethical issues in counseling

 Employment Outlook and Salary Information

-Substance abuse and behavioral disorder counselors, including CADCs, earned a median salary of $38,520 in May 2012, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-Most of these counselors were employed by outpatient care centers, substance abuse treatment facilities, and other family service organizations.
-The BLS expected employment to grow by 27% between 2010 and 2020, because more individuals choose to seek treatment and individuals facing drug charges are mandated to seek help as part of their parole or probation agreements with the court.
+Substance abuse, behavioral disorder, and mental health counselors, including CADCs, earned a median salary of $46,240 in May 2019, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The BLS expected employment to grow by 22% between 2018 and 2028, because more individuals choose to seek treatment and individuals facing drug charges are mandated to seek help as part of their parole or probation agreements with the court.